colinfrisch/abm-mesa-experimentations/foraging_ants/Readme.md

 ## Next steps

-- Ants can recieve many communications that indicate the position of food and directly go from a food to another
+- Ants can transmit more complex information about the food and adapt